zalyoung/gitlab-handbook/content/handbook/enterprise-data/_index.md

 * @data-engineers - this notifies just the Data Engineers
 * @data-analysts - this notifies just the Data Analysts
 * @analytics-engineers - this notifies just the Analytics Engineers
+* @data-governance - this notifies just the data governance and quality team members

 Except for rare cases, conversations with folks from other teams should take place in #data, and possibly the fusion team channels when appropriate.
 Posts to other channels that go against this guidance should be responded to with a redirection to the #data channel, and a link to this handbook section to make it clear what the different channels are for.